microsoft/adfsWebCustomization/centeredUi/README.md

 In order to support non-English languages, you will need to add translated text for the new UI items that are created by the JavaScript.

-In the code, you should locate the translation table.
+In the code, you should locate the translation table in the function ```GetLocalizedStringForElement```.
 You should add translations for the text in the translation table.

 Each translation should be mapped to the correct language code.
 For a reference on language codes, see the ```ISO 639-1 Code``` column in the table at [this resource](https://www.loc.gov/standards/iso639-2/php/code_list.php).

 ## Supporting User Avatar Lookup

 The AAD experience includes a user avatar on the password page, on the right side of the banner.
 ADFS does not have support for the concept of a user avatar, so it's not possible to include this logic out-of-the-box.
-However, if you wish to support this behavior, you will have to build a web API that accepts the supplied username, and returns an image.
+If you wish to support this behavior, you will have to build a web API that accepts a username, and returns an image.
 You will then have to update the ```paginatedOnload.js``` code to make the request for the user avatar image, and handle the response.

-The ADFS Open Source community is actively seeking help in building an open source web application to handle user avatar lookup.
-If you are interested in helping out, please provide a contact email by filling out [this form](https://goo.gl/forms/y2bXtTp6Xok5AKFU2).
+If you are interested in working with the ADFS Open Source community to build a user avatar web app, please contact mattbo@microsoft.com

 ## Example